Please note that selected forms will open in a separate and secured Dulwich College International website.

 Our college is academically selective and follows an enhanced British curriculum adapted for the needs of our international student body.
 Our academic curriculum is complemented by a rich co-curricular programme.
 Continuing the tradition of excellence started by the founding school, Dulwich College International graduates go on to study at leading universities in the UK, USA and around the world.

 We accept applications throughout the year.
 To apply please review the criteria below and complete the online application form.
-You can also download the official application form here and email to the address below or return the completed form to our Admissions Office.

 To contact our Admissions team with questions about the application process, please call +8621 3329 9310 or email firstname.lastname@example.org